 - If necessary, your lawyer will be prepared to go to trial and offer courtroom representation if a fair settlement cannot be reached.

 Most importantly, hiring an experienced product liability attorney can give you and your family greater peace of mind during this difficult time.
 Your lawyer can allow you to focus on healing from your injuries and moving forward while he or she handles the legal legwork of your case.
-Having an attorney protecting your rights and best interests will make it easier to concentrate on what matters most.
+Having an attorney protecting your rights and best interests will make concentrating on what matters most easier.

 What Is a Product Defect?